Claim EU & USA Compensation for Delayed Flights

 With a few clicks of your finger, you can transform your delayed or canceled flight into a reimbursement claim.

-After you have gone through our eligibility checklist and qualify to seek compensation, the good news is you can claim compensation for a delayed flight.
+After going through our eligibility checklist and qualifying, the good news is that you can claim compensation for a delayed flight.

 Over 130 nations, including the USA, are signed up to the 2003 Montreal Convention.
 This sets out air passenger rights for several types of flight disruption, including flight delays.